Latest VAT Group guidelines following consultation of new regime launched in January 2023

 - reporting obligations

-Limited VAT group in France today
+Pre-2023 Limited VAT group in France today

 January 2023 full VAT group

-This will permit linked businesses to form a single taxable person for VAT.
+This permits linked businesses to form a single taxable person for VAT.
 This means no VAT is due on invoices between members of the VAT group.
 Companies must apply initially for a 3-year minimum licence for a group, during which time no VAT returns are due from the individual members – a leading member will take responsibility for submitting a consolidated return.
 To qualify to join a group, businesses must be incorporated, but linked by shareholding, economics of financially or by control.

 Only French resident businesses may join a VAT group.
 The group would share a single number, but all remain jointly and severally liable.
 For input VAT recovery, each member would be considered a separate business unit and the attribution method would apply (article 271 of the French tax code).
 Related provisions in the French tax code, notably regarding the VAT pro-rata calculation, would have to be amended by a decree of the French Supreme Court.